Disco Labs’ Gavin Ballard On All Things Composable Commerce

-In this episode, Gavin Ballard, founder and CEO of Disco Labs, explains how composable technology can optimize operational efficiencies and create personalized customer journeys.
+In this episode of The Checkout, Gavin Ballard, founder and CEO of Disco Labs, explains how you can optimize your operational efficiencies with composable technology.

-• What a brand’s billion-dollar success looks like operationally
+• What a billion-dollar brand’s operations look like

-• Maximizing operational efficiency through pre-sales and crowdfunding techniques
+• How to maximize operational efficiency through pre-sales and crowdfunding

 Tune in on: Apple | Google | Spotify